lewayotte/lakera-gandalf-solutions/README.md

     </blockquote>
 </details>

 This got me suspicious because it had the same weird word in the response, which was definitely not in the Morse Code.
-So I modified this prompt to include some Englihs, like this...
+So I modified this prompt to include some English, like this...

 Prompt:
 ```text